bytemare/voprf/README.md

 This implementation supports the base and verifiable modes, and can be used with multiplicative and additive blinding.

-This work in progress implements https://tools.ietf.org/html/draft-irtf-cfrg-voprf.
+This work in progress implements v07 of https://tools.ietf.org/html/draft-irtf-cfrg-voprf.

 ## OPRF